Tiramisioux/cinemate/README.md

 |-----------------------------------------|

-# Simple GUI
+## Simple GUI

 - Red color means camera is recording.
 - Green color means camera is writing buffered frames to disk.
 - Yellow color indicates low voltage warning.
 - Numbers in lower left indicate frame count / frames in buffer.

-CineMate image automatically starts wifi hotspot `Cinepi.
-Connect to the wifi (password: 11111111) and navigate browser to cinepi.local:5000 for simple web gui.
+CineMate image automatically starts wifi hotspot `Cinepi`, password: `11111111`.
+Navigate browser to cinepi.local:5000 for simple web gui.

-# CineMate CLI
+## CineMate CLI

 This table includes all the available commands (method calls) + arguments for the CineMate CLI.
 GPIO column shows default settings of `cinemate/src/settings.json` and can be fully customized by the user.